peteroupc/CBOR/docs/PeterO.PrecisionContext.md

     public static PeterO.PrecisionContext ForRounding(
         PeterO.Rounding rounding);

-Creates a new PrecisionContext object initialized with unlimited precision and exponent range, and the given rounding mode.
+Creates a new PrecisionContext object initialized with an unlimited precision, an unlimited exponent range, and the given rounding mode.

 <b>Parameters:</b>